gordonwelchman/rpi_imsi_catcher/README.md

 ## SDR Hardware
 You will require an SDR receiver.
-- RTL-SDR from a reputable source e.g.
+- RTL-SDR from a reputable source (E4000 if available).
 - HackRF One.
 - BladeRF.